Unearthlyglow/micr-ccm/docs/HOW_TO_CONTRIBUTE.md

 >Don't get too caught up in ALL of the details of your idea whenever the moment of inspiration comes upon you.
 If you get too caught up in trying to make everything make sense immediately, you may not submit your idea at all.
 Remember, do your best and try to have some gawd damn fun.
 > ---

-For anyone who is new contributing to open source and has a question about the relationship between ISSUES and PULL REQUESTS, Steve Donie gave an answer on Quora:
+For anyone who is new to contributing to open source and has a question about the relationship between ISSUES and PULL REQUESTS, Steve Donie answered on Quora:

 **A pull request has code that fixes a bug or adds a feature.
 An issue in GitHub is just a description of a bug or a feature.
 A pull request might be created to address an issue, and merging the pull request might result in that issue being marked as ‘resolved’.**